Wednesday, August 31, 2011

 Review

 CAPTAIN AMERICA: THE FIRST AVENGER was a brilliant film loaded with action-packed excitement for fans of the Marvel comic books.
 The movie takes place in World War II, which gives a distinctive retro feel.
-All of this was director Joe Johnston's doing since he has previously helmed another superhero movie, The Rocketeer, set in a similar era.
+It was all the work of director Joe Johnston, who had previously helmed another superhero movie, The Rocketeer, set in a similar era.
 Johnston has cleverly concocted a storyline that mixes the right ingredients of old-school action and adventure.

 The 3D aspect of this film complimented the visual effects of the movie.
-The acting performances were outstanding, especially Chris Evans, who endured arduous physical training for Captain America.
+The acting performances were outstanding, Chris Evans especially, who endured arduous physical training for Captain America.
 Hugo Weaving and Hayley Atwell have also done well in their roles.

 It is a privilege to see a superhero feature so finely crafted.
 If anyone is a fan of Marvel and superhero movies, this movie is worth watching and for you to comment on my review site.